 In 2006 the car was acquired from Mr. Jacobsen by noted marque specialists Maine Laine Exotics, who have owned or maintained literally dozens of these cars.
 In their ownership a restoration was undertaken, after which the car was exhibited on the Toyota Motorsports 50th Anniversary Display at the Rolex Monterey Historic Automobile Races in 2007.
 That same year it was sold to Brown Maloney of Sequim, Washington, who drove it on the 2010 Copperstate 1000.
 Eventually it made its way into the Elkhart Collection.

 Finished to a high standard, this 2000GT has a very authentic and proper look, with correct finishes to the engine bay and well-fitted bodywork.
 The interior is largely tight and crisp, with only minor patina, and the dashboard fascia and wooden steering wheel are both beautiful.
-At the time of cataloguing, the odometer recorded only 15 miles!

 With the 2000GT having finally emerged from years as a fascinating obscurity, the model is now appreciated as the well-engineered, highly competent, and innovative sports car that it is.
 No collection of performance machinery can be considered complete without this Japanese legend.
 This example, with its Otto Linton heritage and striking color, would be particularly suitable.